Monday, July 25, 2011

 25.07.11.
 Snowy driveway, Heath St, post June 13 quake

-As my Toyota tyres were new with deep treads I had no problem driving in ice & snow.
-While the snow storm continued, car lights on, I followed tracks of other cars through snow sludge in the middle of the road.
-Everyone drove slowly, keeping their distance, cautious at traffic lights.
+As my Toyota tyres had new, deep treads, I had no problem driving on ice & snow.
+While the snow-storm continued, car lights on, I followed tracks of other cars through snowy sludge in the middle of the road.
+Everyone drove slowly, keeping their distance, cautious at traffic-lights.
 It snowed all the way to the CBD, parked cars had six inches of snow on top.

 25.07.11.
 Snowy back yard, Heath St, post June 13 quake

-Bealey Ave cnr: I realized I was mistaken going so early to the CBD in a snow storm, as I had no place to park.
-Roadside parking, I'd get stuck, as snow was deep & slippery & would compact under car weight, trapping my car.
-Some cars had slid off roadsides & couldn't move.
-I drove through the snowstorm up Papanui Rd back to Burnside.
+Bealey Ave cnr: I mistook going so early to the CBD in a snow-storm, as I had no place to park.
+Roadside parking, I'd get stuck, as snow was deep, slippery & would compact under car weight, trapping my car.
+Some cars slid off roadsides & stuck.
+I drove through the snow-storm up Papanui Rd back to Burnside.

 25.07.11.
 Snowy house fencing & snowy pot plants, Heath St, post June 13 quake

 Before noon, snowing stopped a bit, sun came out, so I made another attempt.
-Still no parking, more cars had slid off roadsides, some hazard lights flickering.
-I drove along snow sludged Bealey Ave to Leah's school carpark, Seabrook McKenzie Centre, London St. I parked on inches of compacted snow, determined to trek the snow cordon around quaked ravaged Christchurch CBD.
+Still no parking, more cars had slid off roadsides, some hazard- lights flickering.
+I drove along snow sludged Bealey Ave to Leah's school carpark, Seabrook McKenzie Centre, London St. I parked on inches of compacted snow, determined to trek the snow-cordon around Christchurch-CBD.
 Six weeks before, June 13, the carpark was quakemired again.

 25.07.11.
 Snowy carpark, Seabrook McKenzie Centre, London St, post June 13 quake